humanchimp/stable/README.md

 Because this one is mine.

 The real reason is that I wanted to play with async generators and this seemed like a good use case for them.
 But I like the result so far, and I want to build out my own framework as an experiment.
 I got really excited about jest, but then it turned out to be way too opinionated and wasn't going to work well for my use cases.
-So I welcome the opportunity to have my own lattice to hang implements on—the paticular ones that make my own peculiar tradeoffs.
+So I welcome the opportunity to have my own lattice to hang implements on—the ones that make my own peculiar tradeoffs.

 So that is why.